 The Italian Asiago Pressato is a cow’s milk, semi-soft Italian cheese with a fresh nutty flavor.
 The cheese is mild and creamier than parmesan cheese.
 It can be a great substitute for Pecorino or other hard cheeses.

-For pizza, look for drier versions of the Asiago as it’s best for grating.
-Wetter versions of the asiago cheese can melt very quickly and fall off the crust.
-The cheese is best or pizza with vegetable toppings.
-On the other hand, we have the mature Asiago D’allevo with a more firm, dry and sharp taste.
+Look for drier versions of the Asiago for pizza, as it’s best for grating.
+Wetter versions of the asiago cheese can quickly melt and fall off the crust.
+The cheese is best, or pizza with vegetable toppings.
+On the other hand, we have the mature Asiago D’allevo with a firm, dry and sharp taste.

 - Blue Cheese

-Blue cheese is like a general category of some cheeses, stilton, and gorgonzola, made in the presence of penicillin.
+Blue cheese is like a general category of some cheeses, stilton and gorgonzola, made in the presence of penicillin.
 These chee can either be hard or soft, depending on how they are manufactured.
 They vary in color and have blue or green veins.
-The assertive flavor, which is spicy and slightly salty, makes making quality pizza at home and in the restaurant convenient.
+The assertive, spicy, and slightly salty flavor makes making quality pizza at home and in the restaurant convenient.
 You can dilute it with cream when making pizza if you’re new to cheese.

 - Brie

 Brie is a semi-soft cow’s milk cheese from France that has a mild flavor.
 This creamy cheese is encased in an edible white rind.
 However, for making pizza, the rind should be removed.
-The cheese is creamy and buttery, which makes the best caramelized-onion pizza, vegetable, apple, or pear-based pizza.
+The creamy and buttery cheese makes the best caramelized-onion pizza, vegetable, apple, or pear-based pizza.

-When using brie for pizza, slice off the top rind with a knife, then set it aside until it comes to room temperature.
-Using a rubber spatula, you can spread the cheese across the pizza crust.
+When using brie for pizza, slice off the top rind with a knife, then set it aside until it reaches room temperature.
+You can spread the cheese across the pizza crust using a rubber spatula.

 - Burrata

-Italians made burrata cheese from buffalo’s milk in the past, but now they make it from cow’s milk.
+In the past, Italians made burrata cheese from buffalo milk, but now they make it from cow’s milk.
 The semi-soft chee is rich and creamy.
 You can choose to place mozzarella with this cheese because it is softer and more flavorful.
 Remember to put the cheese on the pizza after you have cooked it.
 People mainly use the Burrata cheese to prepare Margherita-style pizza, tomato-based pizza, and many more recipes.

 - Cheddar (White and Yellow)